Loughborough: Culture

 Although Loughborough has no dedicated art gallery, fine sculpture can be found in the town's environs, including those installed from a local artist in commemoration of the First World War Centenary outside Charnwood Museum, and The Sockman, a bronze statue marking Loughborough's association with the hosiery industry.
 This can be found in the Market Place near Loughborough Town Hall, which itself contains a number of art works.
 It is also the venue for concerts, exhibitions, musicals, comedy shows and a Christmas pantomime.
 Groups make use of the town hall for their shows.

 Events are organised by Charnwood Arts, a voluntarily managed and professionally staffed body offering a year-round programme of professional performances across the borough.
 They include the Picnic In the Park, inaugurated in 1980, which is held in Queens Park in May.
-Streets Alive, jointly organised by Charnwood Arts and Charnwood Borough Council, takes place at a similar time of year.
+Streets Alive, jointly organised by Charnwood Arts and the borough council, takes place at a similar time of year.

 The Loughborough Canal Festival, which ran from 1997 to 2014, was an annual event in May centred on Chain Bridge.

-Great Central Railway is a heritage railway based at Loughborough Central Station, which is south of the town centre.
-It is operated largely by volunteers.
-Trains run every weekend of the year and on bank holidays, as well as daily during the summer.

 Every November, a street fair takes over the centre of the town, closing some roads.
 The fair runs from Wednesday afternoon until Saturday night and offers rides, amusement arcades, food stands and games.
 Fairs have been held in Loughborough for centuries, the first official Charter being granted to the Lord of the Manor, Hugh le Despencer, in 1221 by King Henry III.
 The Fair was then held on St. Peter's Day.

 The town has an Odeon cinema designed by Archibald Hurley Robinson in an Art Deco style.
 There are six screens.
 The cinema was built in 1914 as the Empire and was remodelled in 1936 by Hurley Robinson as the New Empire Cinema.
 Over the years it has been named the Palm Court and Ballroom, Empire, Essoldo, Classic, Curzon and Reel.
 The site of the former Loughborough General Hospital, demolished in 2012, was taken by a Cineworld cinema with eight screens, which opened in 2016 and closed in 2024.